Fallen tiles

 fallen tiles through bluish haze.

 Wei Santang is a scholar born and educated in the Far West in the second half of the 20th century.
 Faye Sarras teaches English and records the activities of plants from the mountains to the garden to the kitchen.
 Faye and Santang are the authors of In Solar Terms.
-Wei Santang is also author of Fruit of the Vine and Work of Human Hands (forthcoming).
+The forthcoming books are: Temples of the Heart in Anqing and Porto (with He Ying); On Mushrooms and Mountains (with Faye Sarras).
 Read other articles by Wei.